runesc/PPG/README.md

   - *`calc`* **New**
   For more info check the [docs](#Documentation). ✅
 - **New!** Now you can create components or views just typing *`ppg create component`* 🎉
+- Fixed component template does not import selected widget ✅

 ## Getting started
 This section is a step-by-step overview of using the PPG tool for creating apps.